gradha/gradha.github.io/src/articles/39-package-managers-the-lazy-alternative-to-git-submodules.rst

 repository choice for open source and free software.
 As such, many developers are exposed to ``git``, but not many know about `submodules
 <https://git-scm.com/docs/gitsubmodules>`_, a command which allows you to keep
-track external sources in a secure and deterministic way.
+track of external sources in a secure and deterministic way.

 Package managers are more user friendly than ``git submodule``, and the requirements to get started using one tend to be reduced to writing a simple